UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module4/module4_10.md

 {'bedrooms': 3, 'bathrooms': 2, 'city': 'Vancouver', 'price': 7, 'date_sold': (1, 3, 2015)}
 ```

-We can add to the dictionary in the same way as we edit them, but using
-a new **key** name:

 ``` python
 house['bed monster'] = True
 house